ITRS named a Visionary in the 2024 Gartner® Magic Quadrant™ for Digital Experience Monitoring

 1. Go to the Monitoring > Monitor setup.

-2. Select the monitor you’d like to add a content match to.
+2. Click the monitor to which you’d like to add a content match.

 3. Navigate to the Error conditions tab.

-4. In the category Check page content enter your content match information.
+4. In the Check page content, enter your content match information.

 By using the Uptrends website, you consent to the use of cookies in accordance with our Cookie Policy.